../

 deleteMat (Mat ptr) = Linear.fromSystemIO $ free ptr

-Then we rewrite the main function.
-Here we use Linear.do to perform monadic operations on Linear.IO:
+Then rewrite the `main` function.
+Here we use `Linear.do`, which can perform monad operations on `Linear.IO`:

 main = Linear.withLinearIO $ Linear.do